JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 In addition to [null safety](https://kotlinlang.org/docs/null-safety.html) and [type-safe builders](https://kotlinlang.org/docs/type-safe-builders.html), the Kotlin language offers many convenient features for plugin development, which make plugins easier to read and simpler to maintain.
 Much like [Kotlin for Android](https://kotlinlang.org/docs/android-overview.html), the IntelliJ Platform makes extensive use of callbacks, which are easy to express as [lambdas](https://kotlinlang.org/docs/lambdas.html) in Kotlin.

-Likewise, it is easy to customize the behavior of internal classes in IntelliJ IDEA, with [extensions](https://kotlinlang.org/docs/extensions.html).
+Likewise, it is easy to customize the behavior of internal classes in the IntelliJ Platform using [extensions](https://kotlinlang.org/docs/extensions.html).
 For example, it is common practice to [guard logging statements](https://www.slf4j.org/faq.html#logging_performance) to avoid the cost of parameter construction, leading to the following ceremony when using the log:

 ```java